-Irene Amiet is a free-lance writer and internationally renowned photographer.
+Irene Amiet is a free-lance writer and international photographer.

 A native of Basel, Switzerland, Irene has lived in the Bermudas, South Africa and Texas prior to moving to the Ribble Valley in Lancashire, UK.

 She has been active as a research volunteer with Leatherback Turtles in Panama and participated in big cat density research in Limpopo, South Africa, where she became marketing manager for a game lodge in the Karongwe Conservancy, involved in conservation and community projects, before founding her own fine-art and commercial photography business.

 While in Texas, Irene was a correspondent for Coast Magazine and ran an online blog on outdoor photography for the Galveston Daily News.
 She dedicated much time to capturing wading birds' dance-like performances in their natural seagrass habitat and created her body of work "Avian Ballet" but also worked on editorial portfolios for clients.